Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên10/01/2025

-Reduce patient referrals
+Reduce patient referrals.

 Lấp khoảng trống nhân lực cho y tế vùng cao- Ảnh 1.

-Without medical care, the rich cannot save
+Without medical attention, even the rich cannot save anyone.

 Source: https://thanhnien.vn/lap-khoang-trong-nhan-luc-cho-y-te-vung-cao-185250109194505028.htm